The Dandelion Seed Lesson Plan

 - Grades: PreK–K, 1–2, 3–5

 The bright and detailed illustrations in The Dandelion Seed make it a favorite with students.
 Students enjoy recreating the world of the seed in the form of a map.

 Students will "find and name locations on maps and express simple relationships, e.g., near to, far away from." -Massachusetts Mathematics Curriculum Framework

 - The Dandelion Seed by Joseph Anthony

-Have students block off areas of their paper to create a map.
+Step 2: Have students block off areas of their paper to create the different sections of their maps.
 For example, when the dandelion seed is crossing on front of the car, have students draw a road.
-The order in which they will be adding features to their map should be a flower garden by a house, a road, a city, and a seacoast bordered by a field and leading to a mountain.
+The order in which they will be adding features to their map should following the book: a flower garden by a house, a road, a city, and a seacoast bordered by a field and leading to a mountain.

 Using construction paper, have students work together to create a map that can be posted on the bulletin board.
 Once the art work is done, have them use index cards for labeling.
 Have students create a map key for their individual map.